top of page

 Also, some homes are located in communities where the homeowners association (HOA) limits the installation of solar panels or requires homes to have a consistent appearance.
 However, solar shingles are often permitted in these cases, enabling more homes to take advantage of solar energy.

 Although solar shingles are relatively expensive, they can reduce roofing costs.
-The average cost to replace an entire roof for asphalt shingles is $5,100 – $10,000 in the United States.
-Therefore, the total lifecycle cost of a solar roof is not necessarily more than with solar panels and separate roofing material.
+In the United States, the average cost to replace an entire roof with asphalt shingles is $5,100 – $10,000.
+Therefore, the total lifecycle cost of a solar roof is not necessarily more than that of solar panels and separate roofing material.

 In addition, the lifespan of the solar shingles matches the roofing materials, eliminating the need to remove solar panels for a roof replacement.
-So often, solar contractors charge around $2,000 or $3,000 for this service.
-Also, solar shingles offer peace of mind to homeowners who don’t want to remove the panels to replace the roof.
+Solar contractors often charge around $2,000 or $3,000 for this service.
+Also, solar roof shingles offer peace of mind to homeowners who don’t want to remove the panels to replace the roof.
 However, installing solar PV panels on a metal roof is another way to potentially sidestep this issue because metal roofs are designed to last 40 – 70 years.

-Photovoltaic shingles are still a somewhat new technology and haven’t reached very widespread adoption.
+Photovoltaic shingles are still a somewhat new technology and have yet to reach widespread adoption.
 As a result, the cost is still relatively high, and the conversion efficiency is typically lower.
-As a result, they generally are far more expensive, especially if the home doesn’t need a new roof, and it can be more challenging for a home to be net-zero with PV shingles alone.
+They are generally far more expensive, especially if the home doesn’t need a new roof, and it can be more challenging for a home to be net-zero with PV shingles alone.

-When a solar system is less efficient, it often produces a lower percentage of the total home electricity.
+A less efficient solar system often produces a lower percentage of the total home electricity.
 Thus, such homes can have higher utility bills and associated carbon emissions from sourcing grid electricity from fossil fuels than homes with traditional PV arrays.

-Unfortunately, it is challenging to expand the capacity of a solar system with shingles compared to panels, and the tilt angle is limited to that of the roof.
-Also, because shingles are less common than conventional panels, solar shoppers may need to be educated more to understand the advantages and disadvantages.
+Expanding the capacity of a solar system with shingles is also more challenging than panels, as the tilt angle is limited to that of the roof.
+Also, because solar shingles are less common than conventional panels, potential buyers may require additional education on the advantages and disadvantages of solar shingles vs. solar panels.

 Solar shingle roof installation takes longer than a typical roof replacement or solar panel installation.
 Unfortunately, few solar installers have extensive experience installing solar shingles, so it can be challenging to find qualified contractors.
-For solar companies, this means training solar technicians, which can be costly or time-consuming.
+Thus, training solar technicians can be costly or time-consuming for solar companies.

-Solar Panels Vs. Solar Shingles: Which Is Best For Your Clients?
+Solar Shingles Vs Solar Panels: Which Is Best For Your Clients?

 Ultimately, whether solar shingles are a good fit for your customers depends on their home, goals, and project budget.
 As solar roof shingles become more common, the prices may decrease, creating more widespread appeal.